Can new construction help keep home prices from rising?

 The biggest reason for the muted impact of new construction is that material costs have skyrocketed.
 Lumber mills severely reduced production at the beginning of the pandemic, while we also saw an unexpected increase in demand for lumber from homeowners and DIYers who were now stuck in their home with time to work on it.

-When new construction picked up again in the late spring, lumber mills were at reduced capacity due to physical distancing limits placed on their workers.
-And to make matters worse, the Trump administration’s 20% tariffs on imports from Canada (where the industry receives up to a third of its lumber) are also adding to the costs.
-The National Association of Home Builders estimates that lumber prices rose 160% from April to September and added a staggering $16,000 to the price of a new home.
+When new construction picked up again in the late spring of 2020, lumber mills were at reduced capacity due to physical distancing limits placed on their workers.
+And to make matters worse, the Trump administration’s 20% tariffs on imports from Canada (where the industry receives up to a third of its lumber) also added to the costs.

 Long-standing obstacles